FurryCoders/FALocalRepo/README.md

 ## Cookies

-The scraping library used by this program needs two specific cookies from a logged-in FurAffinity session.
+The scraping library used by this program needs two specific cookies from a logged-in Fur Affinity session.
 These are cookie `a` and cookie `b`.

 As of 2020-08-09 these take the form of hexadecimal strings like `356f5962-5a60-0922-1c11-65003b703038`.